logan-han/blog.han.life/content/posts/2020/2020-12-21-jacoco-exclusion.md

 ---
-title: "Exclude a subproject from Gradle Jacoco"
+title: "Exclude a Kotlin subproject from Gradle Jacoco"
 date: "2020-12-21"
+description: "When a subject doesn't support Jacoco"
 ---

-One of the subproject is NodeJS hence the usual Jacoco setup:
+In my project, one of the subproject is NodeJS hence the usual Jacoco setup:
 ```
 tasks.withType(Test) {
     finalizedBy jacocoTestReport
 }
 ```
-doesn't work as Jacoco fails as it can't see test execution binary for the nodeJS project.
+doesn't work as Jacoco fails since it can't locate test execution binary for the nodeJS project.

 After some trial & error, found out this approch works:
 ```